aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ## Guided Practice: Class Features (20 min)

-Now that we've looked at an example of a class, let's break down the different pieces and take a look at what exactly they're doing.
+Now that we've looked at an example of a class, let's break down its different pieces and take a look at what exactly they're doing.

 So far, we've seen how to define the shell of a class.
 But we'll start to realize the value of a class when we add **members** to it.
 Members of a class include:
-- Fields.
+- Fields
-- Methods.
+- Methods
-- Inner classes.
+- Inner classes

 Let's look at fields and methods.

 ### Fields

-Fields are variables associated with each instance of a class.
+**Fields** are variables associated with each instance of a class.

-> Check: What are some fields our `HumanKind` class might have?
+> **Knowledge Check**: What are some fields our `HumanKind` class might have?
 Take a few minutes to create three fields for our `HumanKind` class.

 <details>
 <summary>Possible Solution</summary>